Dollar Tree Pumpkin Gnome with Feet (or Without)

 Get all of this (and exclusive content just for you) delivered right to your inbox with the gnome-making series, free of charge.
 Sign up to get the once-weekly newsletter (and a jaw-dropping special offer)!

-No Time to Make This?
+No Time to Make This DIY Pumpkin Gnome Now?
 Share for Later

-If you don’t have everything you need, share this to Facebook or save it to your favorite crafting Pinterest board.
+If you don’t have everything you need, share this to Facebook or save it to your favorite crafting pin board.
+Either way will make this easy to find when you’re ready to begin.

 As an Amazon Associate, I could earn from qualifying purchases.
 There are affiliate links in this article.